geo-python/site/source/course-info/installing-miniconda.rst

 Installing Python
 =================

-.. admonition:: Do I need to install anything?

-    Please note that you can also complete the Geo-Python course without installing anything on your own computer!
-    Each lesson contains a launch button for running the code **interactively in the browser**.

 **It is possible to do programming with Python on your own computer**, but first you need to install Python.
 The purpose of this page is to help you to install Python and different Python packages into your own computer.
 Even though it is possible to install Python from their `homepage <https://www.python.org/>`_,